roaak/UD-FSNDProject1/README.md

 1- First load the data from the sql file:

-'psql -d news -f newsdata.sql'
+psql -d news -f newsdata.sql

 2- Then connect to the database:

 'psql -d news'

 3- To view all DB tables type:

-'\dt'
+\dt

 4- To see table details type:

-'\d log'
+\d log

 *log is a table name in the news database*